 A fully-equipped weightroom, cardio equipment, Fitness-On-Demand classes, and a multitude of spa packages await you.View Details

-Boasting the only AAA Four Diamond Rating among hotels in Boise, The Grove Hotel upholds its reputation as the city’s finest hotel by offering luxury without sacrificing comfort.
+Boasting the first AAA Four Diamond Rating among hotels in Boise, The Grove Hotel upholds its reputation as the city’s finest hotel by offering luxury without sacrificing comfort.
 With breathtaking views of the rolling, green Boise foothills and a central location that lends itself to bustling downtown activity, don’t expect to leave the City of Trees feeling unfulfilled.

 Our Boise hotel allows you to sweep through the revolving doors to find a quiet, welcoming retreat from the busy streets outside.
 Enjoy an eclectic fine-dining experience at Emilio’s, melt away calories at the Grove Fitness Club & Spa, or catch up on work in the 24-hour Business Center.
 Follow the gentle live piano music into The Bar, where overstuffed sofas nestle up to a crackling fireplace.

 Whether you’re a passionate vacationer or corporate traveler, you’re sure to enjoy our newly-renovated, boutique-style rooms that cater to chic preferences, vibrant spirits and healthy lifestyles.
 Connected to the 5,400-seat CenturyLink Arena and adjacent to the Boise Centre, you’re a quick stroll away from an abundance of shops, museums, restaurants, theatres and the many things to do in Boise.

 In addition to permanent collections and weekly community events, Boise Art Museum hosts 20 special exhibitions per year.
 “BAM” has hosted classical and contemporary collections from artists of various nationalities and specialties, continuously offering an educational visual experience for Boise citizens and visitors alike.
 For three days each September, the Museum hosts Art in the Park, an open-air festival at Julia Davis Park that showcases the works of more than 200 artists, along with live entertainment, interactive games for children and fabulous food.